-Last week I wrote Home Stagers Set The Table to Sell a House in which I discussed the fine balance between romancing home buyers and not being so over the top with props that our staging becomes the focus instead of the house itself.
+Last week I wrote Home Stagers Set The Table to Sell a House.
+I discussed the fine balance between romancing home buyers and not being so over the top with props that our staging becomes the focus instead of the house itself.

 There were some great comments from home stagers, both new and experienced.